 This book is unique.
 It’s a personal story.
 It’s a view of society.
 It illustrates universal ideas that save you wading through dozens of other books.
 The writing is friendly and open.
 I felt invited to think for myself as an adult.
 Bruce gives perspective on life and your place in society.
 I’m amazed at how much he manages to pack into one book.
 Affirming and outstanding.

 Bruce Sanguin is brilliant.
 The author has synthesized his experience in healing childhood trauma, using psychedelic medicine/psychotherapy.
 I heard him being interviewed on a podcast by James W Jesso.
 That interview piqued my interest and the rest is, as they say, history.
 For anyone with developmental trauma, just reading this book is to begin the healing process.
 It has been for me.
 I found myself repeatedly saying out loud, ?Wow!
 He nailed it. ?
 AND Mr. Sanguin is humble.
-He attributes the giftedness he displays in writing his account, to the medicine.
 He?s the real deal.
 Don?t hesitate to buy this book.
 Now that I?ve read it on Kindle I?m going to order a hard copy; there are just certain books that deserve to be held in the hand and this is one of them.
 Deep gratitude to Mr. Sanguin for having the courage to undertake his healing journey and then recount that journey for the benefit of others.

 I first heard about this book on a podcast (Adventures through the mind) where Bruce was a guest.
 I ordered the book the same week as I heard the podcast where they talked about the book.